Friday, April 28

 Kate Dudding - “Giving Voice to People From the Past:

-True stories about people who have made a difference are important stories to tell, stories your listeners need to remember.
-They give your listeners hope and inspiration.
-These stories should concentrate on the people, not the frequently dull historical facts and figures, nor their famous personas.
+True stories about people who have made a difference are important stories to tell - they give your listeners hope and inspiration.
+They are stories your listeners need to remember.
+These stories should concentrate on the people, not on the frequently dull historical facts and figures, nor on their famous personas.
+Learn how to find inspiring historical people, research their lives, and create memorable stories about them.
+Includes exercises, example stories, and a handout.
+For intermediate/advanced tellers.

 1:30 p.m. - 3:00 p.m.
 WORKSHOP - Session 1